How do you teach your child to handle everyday stress?

 - Try to figure out what causes stress for your baby.

 - Do not leave a baby to “cry it out” when he is upset.
-Letting a baby deal with stress on his own will NOT make him a “tougher” adult.
+Letting a baby deal with stress alone will NOT make him a “tougher” adult.

 - Get help if you find it hard to handle the stress you feel when your baby cries.